WPSemantix/timbr_python_SQLAlchemy/README.md

 ![Timbr logo](https://timbr.ai/wp-content/uploads/2023/06/timbr-ai-l-5-226x60-1.png)

-# timbr Python connector sample file
+# timbr Python connector using SQLAlchemy
-This is a sample repository for how to connect to timbr using SQLAlchemy and Python.
+This project is a python connector to timbr using SQLAlchemy.

 ## Dependencies
 - Access to a timbr-server
 - Python from 3.7.13 or newer
 - Support SQLAlchemy 1.4.36 or newer but not version 2.x yet.
+- For <b>Linux</b> based machines only install those dependencies first:
+  - gcc
+  - heimdal-dev
+  - krb5
+  - python-devel
+  - python-dev
+  - python-all-dev
+  - libsasl2-dev
+- Ubuntu example:
+    - apt install gcc, heimdal-dev, krb5, python-devel, python-dev, python-all-dev, libsasl2-dev

 ## Installation
 - Install as clone repository: